Corban University: Academic buildings

 The campus' main academic building, the Academic Center, houses the university's 80,000+ volume library.
 The library also has study rooms and conference rooms available to students throughout the day, along with multiple study areas and computer labs with free printing.
 Additionally, the library houses the Prewitt-Allen Archaeological Museum, with over 900 artifacts and replicas from the Middle East and Greece.
-The rare collection displayed also contains authentic and original scrolls of the Torah, the first five books of the Bible.
-The Academic Center also holds all professors offices, organized by program, with the exception of performing arts.
-The building also has 40-seat classrooms and science labs.
+The collection also contains authentic scrolls of the Torah, the first five books of the Bible.

-The university rarely holds classes over 50 students, with a student to faculty ratio of just 12:1.
+The university rarely holds classes over 50 students, with a student to faculty ratio of 15:1.
 Traditional classrooms and small lecture halls are found around campus in Caulkins Hall, the David F. Miller Pavilion, Schimmel Hall, C.E.
 Jeffers Sports Center, Psalm Performing Arts Center, and the Younger Center.
 The Younger Center also houses additional study areas for students, a tutoring center, and the university Student Support Center.